 The forthcoming hot hatch is equipped with a 1.8-liter supercharged engine that will apparently generate 210hp maximum power.
 Six manual gearbox is on offer.
 A reinforced chassis, additional bracing, performance brakes, and a Gazoo Racing-tuned suspension system are other niceties.

 The all-new Toyota Yaris GRMN was sold in Japan and will come on the Europe market at the beginning of 2018.
-We hope Toyota Philippines bring this hot hatch here as well.
+We hope Toyota Philippines' new car collection will welcome this hot hatch soon as well.
 Let’s see what the company has in its stores for the Filipinos.

 Toyota finally revealed a go-fast, rally-inspired version of its usually sensible Yaris city car